-Listen to your screen or watch your radio Laurent Finet, Francis Goffin (RTBF, Belgium) and others Learn from the good practices around the world.
+Listen to your screen or watch your radio La radio visuelle : écoute ton écran ou regarde ta radio Laurent Finet, Francis Goffin (RTBF, Belgium), Eugenio La Teana (RTL 102.5, Italy) Learn from the good practices around the world.
 How do you stay true to "radio" when your listeners can watch what's behind the mike?
 And what's the recipe for a radio show to take over TV?
-More speakers TBA. ----- Tuesday 15 March 9.00-10.00 Track 1 Amphi Bleu The diversity challenge - remaining relevant Susan Marjetti (Executive Director of Radio, CBC, Canada) How do you remain relevant, reach and reflect new audiences in new ways?
+Tuesday 15 March 9.00-9.45 Track 1 Amphi Bleu The diversity challenge - remaining relevant Le défi de la diversité : ou comment savoir rester pertinent Susan Marjetti (Executive Director of Radio, CBC, Canada) How do you remain relevant, reach and reflect new audiences in new ways?
 Throughout her 30 year career, Susan Marjetti has been an advocate of diversity, inclusion, and community reflection in radio.
 Even as radio audiencies change, and listening patterns change, CBC English Services is #1 in over a dozen markets in Canada, and in the ratings diary CBC radio continues to grow its share nationally - in fact it's just set a new record! - CBC stations are in the top 3 in every market in Canada.
 Remaining relevant to listeners is key.
 Susan Marjetti was recently appointed Executive Director of Radio and Audio for Canada's public broadcaster.
-9.00-10.00 Track 2 Twitter rooms, listener feedback and digital transformation strategy Thomas Doduik (Head of digital, Director Europe 1, France), Laurent Frisch (Head of digital, Radio France), Emmanulle Bastide and Zaid Maalouf (Journalists, Rfi/France24, France) In this session we will get behind-the-scenes perspectives three French media trying new ways.
+9.00-9.45 Track 2 Twitter rooms, listener feedback and digital transformation strategy La radio et le digital : 3 stratégies au service de la transformation numérique Thomas Doduik (Head of digital, Director Europe 1, France), Laurent Frisch (Head of digital, Radio France), Emmanuelle Bastide and Zaid Maalouf (Journalists, Rfi/France24, France) Radio is challenged every day by the Internet, on all its fields of expertise: news, entertainment, humor, music, storytelling, etc. In this Wild World Web, how do you stay on your audience's radar when it faces so many new competitors?
+In this session we will get behind-the-scenes perspectives three French media trying new ways.
 Europe 1 (Lagardére Group) has opened a "Twitter room" to increase their social media involvement.
 Radio France International, the French international broadcaster, will report on how they involve listeners overseas and their feedback to find stories and improve their programmes.
-And finally, the Digital director of Radio France will talk about the challenges and the way forward for transforming a big organisation digitally.
-9.00-10.00 Track 3 'The Main Event' Paul Sylvester (Content Director, Absolute Radio, UK), Alex Kind (PD, Star FM, Germany) Creating successful events for your radio station can increase awareness, reinforce your market position and allow listeners to experience your brand first hand.
+And finally, the Digital director of Radio France will talk about the challenges and the strategy for transforming a big organisation digitally.
+9.00-9.45 Track 3 'The Main Event' Paul Sylvester (Content Director, Absolute Radio, UK), Alex Kind (PD, Star FM, Germany) LES stratégies pour réussir vos événements radio Creating successful events for your radio station can increase awareness, reinforce your market position and allow listeners to experience your brand first hand.
 But how do you create a winning events strategy and what are the elements that go into producing memorable and successful events?
-This session looks in detail at producing radio station events - large and small, from multi-artist concerts through to taking your Morning Show on tour, and will provide ideas and inspiration for your station to put on the best possible events. --- 10.00-10.40 Track 1 Amphi Bleu Radio in car: dashboard disaster?
+This session looks in detail at producing radio station events - large and small, from multi-artist concerts through to taking your Morning Show on tour, and will provide ideas and inspiration for your station to put on the best possible events.
+9.00-9.45 Track 4 Stay tuned with your local asset: exciting new ways to support emerging acts La scène locale, un trésor pour les radios : deux exemples innovants et réussis de soutien aux nouveaux talents musicaux Samuel Vuillermoz (mx3, CH), Hervé Riesen (Deputy director programmes, Radio France) European Public Service radio stations support emerging bands and artists every year at the Eurosonic festival in Groningen.
+Hervé Riesen, Radio France, President of the Eurosonic Group of the EBU, presents this great event and explains why it is so important.